-According to Nriagu and Pacyna (1988:139), the main principal sources or drivers of land contamination were linked to residue waste from mining and abandoned or uncontrolled hazardous waste sites from commercial industries.
-Mining activities and associated mine wastes are of particular interest to this research.
-Generation of mine wastes occurred over several centuries without proper disposal approaches and constitutes a driving source of potential contamination of the environment (Ledin & Pedersen, 1996:68).
-Ledin and Pedersen (1996:68) indicated that mine tailings and waste rock drive major contaminants as a result of chemicals used during extraction and processing of the mineral ore.
-Waste rock is a low-grade overburden material removed to uncover ore deposits and cannot be processed commercially (Blowes, 1997:887).
-Mine tailings are residue materials generated from mineral processing such as slimes, slurry, tailings, discards and plant waste (Blowes, 1997:888; Ledin & Pedersen, 1996:68).
-In this selected research region, mine waste and waste rocks were generated through the exploitation of coal from the Witbank and Springbok coalfields, gold in the Pietersburg Greenstone belt,
+Principal sources or drivers of land contamination are linked to residue waste from mining and abandoned or uncontrolled hazardous waste sites from commercial industries (Nriagu and Pacyna, 1988:139).
+Mining activities and associated mine waste are of particular interest here.
+Generating mine waste occurs over several centuries without proper disposal approaches and constitutes a driving source of potential environmental contamination (Ledin & Pedersen, 1996:68).
+Ledin and Pedersen (1996:68) indicated that mine tailings and waste rock drive major contaminants of chemicals used during extraction and processing of the mineral ore.
+Waste rock is a low-grade overburden material removed to uncover ore deposits that cannot be processed commercially (Blowes, 1997:887).
+Mine tailings are residue materials generated from mineral processing (e.g., slimes, slurry, tailings, discards and plant waste) (Blowes, 1997:888; Ledin & Pedersen, 1996:68).
+In the selected study region, mine waste and waste rocks were generated by exploiting:

+Coal from the Emalahleni and Springbok coalfields,

+Au in the Pietersburg Greenstone Belt,

-PGMs in the Northern and Eastern Bushveld Complex, andalusite and manganese in the Eastern Bushveld Complex and the asbestos as economic development that extracted raw materials.
+PGMs in the northern and eastern Bushveld Complex,

+Andalusite and Mn in the eastern Bushveld Complex, and

+Asbestos for economic development that extracted raw materials.

-Potential contaminants of concern exerting pressure on the environment
+Potential contaminants exerting environmental pressure

-Carré et al. (2017:276) indicated that toxic elements contributed towards 60% of contaminants discovered on land in Europe, the United States, and Australia.
-Other contaminants include petroleum hydrocarbons, BTEX (benzene, toluene, ethylbenzene and xylene), phenols and cyanides Carré et al. (2017:276).
-The anthropogenic activities through the extraction and consumption of raw materials disturb the natural geochemical cycle and result in the accumulation of toxic elements in the environment (Dixit et al., 2015:2192).
-Mining activities and improper mine waste disposal influence the dispersion of non-biodegradable toxic elements (Wong et al., 2006:3).
-Yabe et al. (2010:1258) reported that Africa including South Africa is faced with the challenge of potentially toxic elements disposed to the environment such as Arsenic (As), Chromium (Cr), Copper (Cu), Cobalt (Co), Lead (Pb), Nickel (Ni), Vanadium (V) and Zinc (Zn) selected for this research.
-These elements use Acid Mine Drainage (AMD), waste dump erosion, seepages and wind-blown dust as pathways for disposal on the land.
+Carré et al. (2017:276) indicated that toxic elements contribute to 60% of the contaminants discovered on land in Europe, the USA, and Australia.
+Other contaminants include petroleum hydrocarbons, benzene, toluene, ethylbenzene, xylene, phenols and cyanides (Carré et al., 2017:276).
+Anthropogenic activities through extracting and consuming raw materials disturb the natural geochemical cycle and result in accumulating toxic elements in the environment (Dixit et al., 2015:2192).
+Mining activities and improper disposal of mine waste influence the dispersion of non-biodegradable toxic elements (Wong et al., 2006:3).
+Yabe et al. (2010:1258) reported that Africa including SA is faced with the challenge of PTEs disposed to the environment.
+These PTEs include As, Cr, Cu, Co, Pb, Ni, V and Zn which is why they were selected for this study.
+These elements use AMD, waste dump erosion, seepages and wind-blown dust as pathways for disposal on land.

-Table 2-1: Potential Toxic elements selected for the research and their description.
+Table 2-1: Potentially toxic elements selected for study.